slonyator/articles/dspy_article.md

 ### Personal Experience and Motivation
 Everyone who has used large language models (LLMs), whether privately or professionally, has encountered the reality that some prompts simply work better than others.
 Tackling more complex tasks introduces various prompting techniques like *Zero-Shot Learning*, *Few-Shot Learning*, and *Chain-of-Thoughts*.
 Even the term "prompt-engineering" has entered common vocabulary.
 However, in practice, prompt engineering often boils down to fiddling with text, adding a few examples, and checking if the modified prompt yields better results.
 Voilà, you're a (prompt-) engineer!
 Ironically, while it seems straightforward, it can quickly become tedious and inefficient.

 Personally, this iterative and guess-based approach was not appealing due to the lack of a systematic method to identify the optimal prompt.
 Changing the underlying LLM usually means having to adapt prompts again, essentially restarting the entire optimization process.
 Similarly, shifting the task context requires beginning anew, turning prompt engineering into a repetitive, frustrating, and time-consuming endeavor.
-This frustration led me to seek a more structured solution, ultimately leading me to discover DSPy—a promising project introduced at the DASH Meetup.
+This frustration led me to seek a more structured solution, ultimately leading me to discover DSPy—a promising project introduced after the DASH Meetup.

 ### What is DSPy?
 DSPy is a Python-based toolkit designed specifically to automate and systematize the process of prompt optimization for large language models.
 It provides a flexible, intuitive interface enabling systematic exploration and optimization of prompts, drastically reducing manual effort and enhancing performance.